Legend-Finance/feige_fiat_shamir/README.md

 # feige_fiat_shamir
 The Legend Finance Nodejs implementation of the Feige-Fiat-Shamir (FFS) zero-knowledge verification protocol.

 This npm package is used as part of the Legend Finance application.
 A detailed readme is coming soon.
-Meanwhile, here is some background on its usage (mode detail in https://github.com/Legend-Finance/smart-contracts):
+Meanwhile, here is some background on its usage (more detail in https://github.com/Legend-Finance/smart-contracts):

 ##### Feige-Fiat-Shamir (FFS) Withdrawals